One Small Change = HUGE Improvement in Meeting Dynamics

 Guess what?
 You may be leading your meeting hierarchically.
 You may want to consider a few tools and skills that will help you be more of a facilitative meeting leader.
 Here is a way to make one or two small changes to move away from what most are likely calling the “boring” meetings they HAVE to attend.

-In our ToP Facilitation Methods course we start off by showing the difference between a hierarchical leader and a facilitative leader.
+In the ToP Facilitation Methods course we start off by showing the difference between a hierarchical leader and a facilitative leader.
 We note the general trend in the last 10-20 years of moving away from an authoritative directive style to a more inclusive and empowering style.
 The facilitative approach is always searching for ways to explore beyond the usual structures and boundaries.
 The facilitative leader attempts to draw out the best in individuals and groups.

 “It sounds great”, you say, “but how do I do that and still get through all the agenda items?.
 And you say, “No one seems to want to talk much – it is “like pulling teeth””.
 We agree with you!
 Why?
 Because there has been SO little modeling of a facilitative leadership style and SO much exposure to the hierarchical style, that it is difficult to remember and practice this new, empowering style in leading meetings.